 - I painted a stripe on the car, making it my own.

-- I left a note in the trunk for the owner letting them know I’d give it back to them if they contact me.
+- I left a note for the owner in the trunk letting them know I’d give it back to them if they contact me.

 I could go on, but you get the idea.
 Pretty ridiculous.
 Now think of the internet as the parking lot, and photos/music/videos as the cars.
 The same rules apply.
-If it’s not yours, or you don’t have permission, don’t use it.
+If it’s not yours, and you don’t have permission, don’t use it.

 So what can use without worrying about getting into copyright trouble?